openequella/openEQUELLA-autotests/README.md

 ### Local or dev installation

-The EQUELLA you are testing must have some java VM options set in the build configuration `manager/equellaserver-config.sh JAVA_OPTS`) to properly enable autotesting:
+The EQUELLA you are testing must have some java VM options set in the `JAVA_OPTS` in `manager/equellaserver-config.sh`) to properly enable autotesting:
 ```
 -Dequella.autotest=true
 ```